joseph-cavarretta/strava-analytics/README.md

 ## Overview
-This projects models activity data from the Strava API into an interactive web dashboard.
-User activities are extracted and transformed, modelled, and then loaded into a Postgres data warehouse hosted in a local Docker container.
+This projects extracts,transforms, and models activity data from the Strava API into an interactive web dashboard.
+User activities are stored in a Postgres data warehouse hosted locally in Docker.

-Apache Superset is hosted and run locally with Docker for dashboards and visualizations.
+Apache Superset is hosted locally in Docker for dashboards and visualizations.

 <p align="left">
 <img width='1200' alt='Dashboard' src='https://github.com/joseph-cavarretta/photos/blob/dda92cc6fbd0562fbd982dc71561632a98f855f6/dashboard.png?raw=true'>